cooeycomrades/cooey-tools/ADMX/Google Chrome/Readme.md

 # Details:

 ### MicrosoftExtensions
-Configures the force install list for Google Chrome in order to install the Microsoft Accounts extension and Microsoft Defender extension.
-The Microsoft Accounts extension is required for Google Chrome to report the device state to Azure AD to be used for conditional access policies.
+Configures the force install list for Google Chrome in order to install the Windows 10 Accounts extension and Microsoft Defender extension.
+The Windows 10 Accounts extension is required for Google Chrome to report the device state to Azure AD to be used for conditional access policies.
 More information can be found [here](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/concept-conditional-access-conditions#chrome-support)

-## Author
-@alally